bbatton/Basic_Epoch_Build/README.md

 	> [NotePad++ Download](http://download.tuxfamily.org/notepadplus/6.6.6/npp.6.6.6.Installer.exe)

 1. Go to the folder listed below inside of where you installed the server.
-This is where we are going to be configuring of our basic scripts.
+This is where we are going to be configuring our scripts.

 	>  MPMissions\Dayz_Epoch_11.Chernarus\